Search

 The family crossed the border in 1923 with the Friedman family going west to Los Angeles and the Kibrick family going east to New York.
 Simon followed the Kibrick family to New York City where he waited for Anna Kibrick, with whom he had fallen in love, to come of marrying age.
 They married in New York on 20 October 1926 and shortly after moved to Los Angeles where they had three daughters.

-Simon trained and worked as a dental technician and had his own successful practice in Los Angeles until the Stock Market crash in 1930.
+Simon trained and worked as a dental technician and had his own successful practice in Los Angeles (initially at 328 So.
+Cummings St.) until the Stock Market crash in 1930.
 He then went onto work at the family run Friedman Bag Co.
 He died in Los Angeles 7 January, 1965.

 Wedding of Simon Friedman and Anne Kibrick